CallmeAmmo/Intelligent-News-Summarization-and-Analysis-System/README.md

 # Steps to follow
-1. Create a environment_variable.sh file and puyt the keys in it.
+1. Create a environment_variable.sh file and put the keys in it.
 2. Make it a executable file
 3. chmod +x environment_variable.sh
-4. execute the file (in ubuntu ./environment_variable.sh)
+4. execute the file (in ubuntu source ./environment_variable.sh)